|Title:||Preparing to Succeed: An Efficacy Trial of Two Early Childhood Curricula|

 Data Analytic Strategy: The research team will conduct regression analyses to examine the impact of one year in a prekindergarten program implementing OWL and Building Blocks for the sample as a whole, and for subgroups of children.
 They will use instrumental variables techniques to look at the causal relationship between primary outcomes targeted by the curricula (literacy and numeracy) and secondary outcomes (executive functioning and socioemotional skills).

-Weiland, C., Ulvestad, K., Sachs, J. and Yoshikawa, H. (In press).
-Associations Between Classroom Quality and Children's Vocabulary and Executive Function Skills In An Urban Public Prekindergarten Program.
-Early Childhood Research Quarterly.
+Weiland, C., Ulvestad, K., Sachs, J., and Yoshikawa, H. (2013).
+Associations Between Classroom Quality and Children's Vocabulary and Executive Function Skills in an Urban Public Prekindergarten Program.
+Early Childhood Research Quarterly, 28(2): 199–209.